 Source: Hummingbird Sports

-The soft-sided, fully F3137-compliant helmets provided by Hummingbird feature Windpact’s Crash CloudTM technology, which is specifically designed to reduce the risk of concussion, traumatic brain injury, and CTE.
+Hummingbird’s soft-sided helmets feature Windpact’s Crash CloudTM technology, designed specifically to reduce the impact of blows to the head.
 Windpact was founded by former NFL All-Pro cornerback Shawn Springs, now the company’s CEO, who is passionate about helping to protect current and future athletes.

-Hummingbird’s helmets are adjustable, and come in three sizes – XS, S/M, and L. They feature 18 distinct cooling vents and a ponytail opening, and also have a removable, spin dial for a snug, comfortable fit.
+Featuring 18 distinct cooling vents and a ponytail opening, Hummingbird’s helmets also have a removable, spin dial for a snug, comfortable fit.
 In addition, they work with a player’s existing goggles.
+Hummingbird’s helmets are adjustable, and come in three sizes – XS, S/M, and L.